Disposing of Hazardous Waste in New York City Since 1965

 Hazardous Waste Disposal in New York City

 ADCO has disposed of nearly every type of waste that could be generated in and near the New York City area since 1965.
-Some waste management services offered to waste generators in and near The Big Apple are chemical waste profiling, lab packing, Oil waste pump-outs, hazardous waste disposal, and radioactive/nuclear waste disposal.
+Some waste management services offered to waste generators in and near NYC are chemical waste profiling, lab packing, Oil waste pump-outs, hazardous waste disposal, and radioactive/nuclear waste disposal.
 Regardless of if you a very small quantity generator (VSQG) or a large quantity generator (LQG), ADCO is ready to assist with your waste disposal needs.

 ADCO can supply all types and sizes of USDOT approved shipping containers or we can help you locate a supplier you may use on your own!
 We can even offer you with overpacking options if your shipping container the waste is contained in is not roadworthy and in need of being replaced.

-New York, ADCO is Here to Help
+New York City, ADCO is Here to Help

-New York Has a One Stop Shop
+NYC Has a One Stop Shop

 If you’re not looking forward to having to create the paperwork needed to ship your waste out, we don’t blame you, but this is no problem, ADCO’s staff can prepare your hazardous waste profiles as well as shipping manifests for you!
 Our staff has prepared thousands of waste profiles over the years and is very familiar with this process of shipping hazardous wastes.